-Lines of Defense Functions Key Responsibilities 1st Line Business, Operation and Support Units which own and manage day- to-day risks inherent in business and activities. inherent in the products, activities, processes a 2nd Line Risk Management, Compliance and other middle/back office departments Responsible for developing and implementing the risk management framework and independent control functions, which cover the identified risks that the Bank is exposed to.
+Lines of Defense Functions Key Responsibilities 1st Line Business, Operation and Support Functions Primarily responsible for managing risks inherent in the day-to-day activities, processes and systems for their respective functions, for which they are accountable.
+2nd Line Risk Management and Compliance Responsible to establish appropriate governance of risk management and through the use of risk methodology, undertakes the roles of risk identification, assessment and monitoring in managing risks.
 3rd Line Internal Audit Responsible for providing independent and reasonable assurance over the comprehensiveness and robustness of the internal control system, risk management practices and governance framework.